-You can take a pre-paid taxi at Bagdogra airport.
-But if there is no Sikkim taxi available, then other taxis can take you up to the Deorali stand (2kms from Gangtok town) where you will need to transfer to a local taxi.
+You can book and avail a pre-paid taxi at Bagdogra airport on arrival.
+The pre-paid counter usually allocates only a local taxi which can take you up to the Deorali stand (2kms from Gangtok town) where you will need to transfer to a local Sikkim taxi to reach your hotel.
 Small taxi pre-paid fare from Bagdogra to Gangtok is roughly Rs.
-2500/-
+2,500/-

 R. Singh (March 2014)

 Hi Raj, Great thanks for the good work you are doing.
 Your blogs are extremely informative, covering a great range of detail and hence probably the best blog available on the web for the region.

 I am planning to travel to Gangtok as well as Darjeeling in a friend's car (as he has a 7 seater) from Bagdogra.
 I read somewhere that only the vehicles having Sikkim Number plates are allowed for local sightseeing as well as traveling across the state of Sikkim.
 My car will be a West Bengal registered vehicle.
 As I am staying for 2 nights in Gangtok, am I allowed to bring this car into the city, park at the hotel (probably on Tibet Road) and use this for local sightseeing?
 I have the same query for Darjeeling as well.
 Also, how is the weather generally during mid March there?
 Kind regards,